wzxiao1/wzxiao1/README.md

 - 👋 Hi, I’m @wzxiao1
 - 👀 I’m interested in artifical intelligence
-- 🌱 I’m currently SQL, Tensorflow and Java
+- 🌱 I’m currently SQL, Python and Java
 - 💞️ I’m looking to collaborate on stuff
 - 📫 How to reach me williamwillremember1715@gmail.com
 <!---